Frequently asked questions (FAQs) about our Innovation Island Programs

 How long will this program last?

 This first version of the DER3 Program closed March 2021.
-Stay tuned for an exciting new program possibly launching May 2021.
+The program has now been extended until September 2021.

 Does the program provide funding to help me busy computers and/or other equipment or paid services to get digital?

 At this time the program does not provide any grants and is not able to help with core infrastructure.

 During the course of the program and at the end of the program, we require participants to fill out a brief survey to report key metrics.
 Any information you report will be confidential (unless you give us your permission for testimonials), and it will be used in aggregate form to determine regional outcomes and overall efficacy of DER3.

 Where is this Program Available?